To The Confederate Dead 1861 - 1865

 Categories. • Cemeteries & Burial Sites • Fraternal or Sororal Organizations • Patriots & Patriotism • War, US Civil •

 Credits.
-This page was last revised on July 29, 2016.
+This page was last revised on October 16, 2018.
 This page originally submitted on July 29, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 151 times since then and 16 times this year.
-Photos: 1, 2, 3. submitted on July 29, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 168 times since then and 11 times this year.
+Last updated on October 15, 2018, by Devry Becker Jones of Washington, District of Columbia.
+Photos: 1, 2, 3. submitted on July 29, 2016, by William Fischer, Jr. of Scranton, Pennsylvania. • Andrew Ruppenstein was the editor who published this page.